carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ## Introduction

 Subcommunity Leaders are community champions who promote The Carpentries and connect members within a region, language group, or area of interest.
 They are not workshop administrators or Regional Coordinators, and do not need to be certified Instructors or Instructor Trainers.
-Subcommunity Leaders strengthen connections among members, coordinate activities that respond to local or thematic needs, and increase visibility through the Subcommunity Registry.
+Subcommunity Leaders strengthen connections among local and regional members, coordinate activities that respond to local or thematic needs, and increase visibility through the Subcommunity Registry.

 ## Roles and Responsibilities

 Subcommunity Leaders (SCLs) are community champions who promote the work of The Carpentries and connect members within a region, language group, or area of interest.
 They play an important role in strengthening local and global community engagement by creating inclusive spaces for collaboration, shared learning, and participation.
-SCLs are not workshop administrators or Regional Coordinators, and they do not need to be certified Instructors or Trainers.

 Anyone passionate about building local Carpentries communities and fostering collaboration can become a Subcommunity Leader.
 SCLs embody the mission of The Carpentries by supporting a diverse global community with essential data and computational skills, promoting open and reproducible research practices, and encouraging collaborative lesson development and research-informed teaching methods.